 - What are the conditions the car will be in?
 Do you live in a cold weather climate?
 Will the car be left outside or do you have a garage for it?

 - How will you use your car?
 Do you drive frequently on the highway or in the city?
 Are you driving all day or just running to the store from time to time?

 - How important is fuel economy?
-With gas prices hitting the $4/gallon mark regularly, a fuel-efficient car can mean steady long-term savings, especially if you plan to put a lot of miles on your car.
+A fuel-efficient car can mean steady long-term savings, especially if you plan to put a lot of miles on your car.
 Hybrids can offer the greatest fuel-efficiency and most don’t need to be plugged in.
 If you’re looking at electric or a plug-in hybrid, make sure you have the ability to charge it somewhere safe.
 While this may save you a few hundred dollars a year on gas, if you have to replace the battery on a hybrid or electric vehicle, you could spend thousands of dollars.
 Be sure to price out hybrid and electric car batteries before agreeing to buy this sort of vehicle.

 - Where are you driving?
 Do you drive up big hills and gravel roads, or flat, smooth streets?
 Will you have to battle winter storms or will warm temperatures let you regularly roll your windows down?

 - What kind of features do you need?
 Do you need a place to plug in your iPod, or will a CD player do just fine?
 Do you need collapsible seats for quick storage-to-seating?
 Would automatic doors be a good option on your minivan?
 Identify which features you would like and how important they are.